Soccer-Scottish minister criticises Celtic for Dubai trip amid pandemic | Sports-Games

 British media reported that the Scottish government expects the country's Football Association to investigate Celtic's trip and could stop teams going abroad for European matches if travel exemptions are abused.
 However, Celtic said the training camp was arranged months ago and approved by relevant soccer authorities as well as the government through the Joint Response Group on Nov.
 12.

 "The team travelled prior to any new lockdown being in place, to a location exempt from travel restrictions.
-The camp, the same one as we have undertaken for a number of years has been fully risk assessed," a Celtic spokesman told the BBC.
+The camp, the same one as we have undertaken for a number of years has been fully risk assessed," Celtic said in a statement https://twitter.com/CelticFC/status/1346168206805917696.
 "If the club hadn't received Scottish Government approval then we would not have travelled."

 ALSO READ